 Main Objective: Microscope training on identifying and undertaking qualitative assays of soil biology.
 Review of procedure to identify good quality food sources for achieving fungal response.
 Participants will be confident in undertaking qualitative assays for soils, teas and inoculums.
 Compost teas and BD preps will be available for the day including tea and protozoa brew from the previous day.
 Each participant will bring along their own microscope.

-Workshop, (3 Days if attended at SFI Farm) - Intermediate Microscope
+Workshop, (3 Days if attended at SFI Facility) - Intermediate Microscope

 These classes are for people wanting or needing further instruction on what they see using their microscope for checking their compost teas and extracts, compost, soils and soil additives.